dnlzrgz/moodmo/README.md

 - Integration with `Mailpit` for local email testing.
 - Registration functionality implemented with `django-allauth`.
 - Static files managed with `Whitenoise`.
+- Choose between PostgreSQL or SQLite as your prefered database.
+- Optional support for Redis.
 - Ready-to-go custom user model.
 - Ready to use `setup` command.
-- Choose between PostgreSQL or SQLite as your prefered database.
-- Optional support for Redis.
+- Linting tools like `djhtml` and `ruff` are ready to use with `pre-commit`.
+- Follows conventional commits via `commitizen`.

 ## Roadmap - Future Features